Olathe White Collar Crime Attorney

 - Prior criminal record – Previous offenses can result in enhanced penalties.

 If you have been formally charged with a white-collar crime, or if you believe allegations are impending, you have little time to delay in consulting qualified legal counsel.
 Numerous government agencies work relentlessly and use their resources to gain convictions and impose the stiffest penalties.
-Punishments can vary based on the case, but you can generally expect lengthy prison sentences in a federal penitentiary of up to 30 years, extremely large fines, or both.
+Punishments can vary based on the case, but you can generally expect lengthy prison sentences in a federal penitentiary, extremely large fines, or both.
 Understanding the specific penalties associated with each charge type can help inform strategic defense tactics.

 Financial Penalties